As seen in:

 Here's a sample 2 page resume format made with our fast online resume builder.

-Wondering how long your resume should be?
+But deciding how long your resume should be can be tough.
 Not sure if you can use a 2-page resume?
 Use this handy quick reference.

 After the table, find more tips on 2 page resume formatting, and when to write a two page resume.
 Also, learn when to avoid two pages like the swine flu.